 Now that you have a general understanding of the Google Ads account structure, let’s look at an example.

-Imagine that you’re a jewelry brand and choose the lab-grown diamond category when signing up for advertising on Google paid search.
-This is the account level.
+Imagine that you’re a jewelry brand like DiamondWish.
+Choosing the lab-grown diamond category when signing up for advertising on Google paid search defines your account level.

-At the campaign level, you choose one campaign for lab-grown jewelry.
+At the campaign level, you go with one campaign for lab-grown jewellery.

 Ad Group A keywords are lab-grown diamond tennis bracelets, lab-grown diamond bracelets, and tennis bracelets with lab diamonds.